Investors wishing to establish a new business must first apply for an investment permit at the Ethiopian Investment Commission (henceforth EIC).

 The government is also committed to the development of a pharmaceutical value chain and has more then ten pharmacy colleges.

 |Relevant documents||National Pharmaceutical Industry Strategy|

-To this end it has been developing agro-industrial parks equipped with specialized infrastructure consists of cold storage units, quarantine facilities, quality control labs, quality certification centres, raw material storage and central processing centres.
+To this end, it has been developing agro-industrial parks equipped with specialized infrastructure consists of cold storage units, quarantine facilities, quality control labs, quality certification centers, raw material storage, and central processing centers.

 There is strong demand for consumer goods in the form of processed food items and this can provide an import substitution opportunity.

 The GoE is developing 4 Integrated Agro-Industrial Parks to attract private sector investments into agro-industrial parks in Tigray (North), Amhara (North West), Oromia (Central) and Sidama (South) Regions, respectively, to enhance a much-desired agricultural transformation of the country, create jobs, boost exports, and reduce urban and rural poverty.